qwertie/ecsharp/_posts/2014-06-29-blogging-on-github.md

     {% endfor %}
     ~~~

 13. (Hyde) The Older and Newer buttons had broken links because they assumed the blog would be the home page.
 And you know what, I made so many little changes and fixes, I won't list them all.
 Let's just say you can clone my repo and make it your own, if you like.
-And [see here](http://jekyllrb.com/docs/permalinks/) about customizing blog permalinks (why call it "permalink" when you can change the URL schema at any time?)

-## Writing blog posts
+## Writing blog posts ##

 Writing a blog post in Jekyll is easy.
 Just create a text file in the `/_posts` folder (that's in your `gh-pages` branch if you are using GitHub) and give it a name like `2014-12-31-file-name.md`, but with the correct date, of course.
 Inside the file, add front matter: